kmwandingi/ems-optimization-pipeline/docs/EMS_Technical_Report.md

 3. **Execution Monitoring**: Continuously tracks the actual operation of devices throughout the day, recording when users actually run their appliances compared to the optimized schedule.

-4. **Model Updating**: Applies a sophisticated Bayesian-inspired updating mechanism that gradually adjusts probability distributions based on observed usage.
+4. **Model Updating**: Applies a Bayesian-inspired updating mechanism that gradually adjusts probability distributions based on observed usage.
 This step incorporates new observations while maintaining stability in the overall model.

 5. **Performance Evaluation**: Systematically assesses both prediction accuracy and schedule effectiveness, measuring metrics like cost savings, user satisfaction, and learning convergence rates.